danilolapegna/spotify-searcher/README.md

                 .build()
 ```

-Which then you can subscribe to by simply using the regular `Single<SearchResponse>.subscribe` method.
+Which then you can subscribe to by simply using the RxJava `Single<SearchResponse>.subscribe` method.

 Any Http method (GET/POST/PUT/PATCH/DELETE) is fully supported.
 But where not explicitly defined in the request, the app assumes and defaults to GET.

 ### Unit tests

 Library is unit-tested with Dagger + Mockito.
-Two components, in particular, are tested for now:
+The two most important components are unit-tested for now:

 - `OkHttpRequestExecutor`, the base component we use to execute requests.
 In this test a test Dagger module injects a mock `OkHttpClient` and a mock `OkHttpRequestProvider` and verifies the executor still does its job.